 If data doesn't turn up in Data Explorer, the problem may be related to how Google handles formulas.
 If a cell has a formula, the resulting value will only be recalculated by Google when a change is detected.
 Sometimes Google fails to detect changes, which results in missing values in Data Explorer.
 This can be confusing for you as a user, because the values are visible in the sheet, but not in Data Explorer.

-There is a work-around to this unfortunate behaviour and that is to make a change to the sheet (by e.g. adding dummy values) to force the sheet to be recalculated (this is probably a caching problem at the Google's end) and then import the sheet again.
+There is a workaround to this unfortunate behaviour and that is to make a change to the sheet (by e.g. adding dummy values) to force the sheet to be recalculated (this is probably a caching problem at Google's end) and then import the sheet again.

 Connection Access Configuration error

-If you attempt to create or edit a Data Source with a Google user/account that didn't create the sheet, you may receive the following error:
+If you attempt to edit a configuration with a Funnel user that didn't create the Data Source, you may receive the following error:

 Only the user who connected the Google Sheet can view and edit the configuration.